 The University of Colorado’s Department of Political Science is truly one of a kind.
 As an undergraduate, I was able to learn from some of the nation's most accomplished political scientists, who helped me learn the tools needed to think critically about public policy, political theory, and government, and in the process, developed life-long mentors.
 Put simply, I consider myself tremendously fortunate to have received my undergraduate degree from the CU Political Science Department."

-— Joe Neguse (BA '05), Served as an elected member of the CU's Board of Regents for the Second Congressional District and in the Cabinet of Governor John Hickenlooper as the head of Colorado's consumer protection agency
+— Rep. Joe Neguse (BA '05), Second District.
+Served as an elected member of the CU's Board of Regents for the Second Congressional District and in the Cabinet of Governor John Hickenlooper as the head of Colorado's consumer protection agency

 The political science program at CU Boulder is among the best political science departments in the country, with the graduate program ranking #40 in the most recent U.S. News & World Reports rankings.

 Their faculty are active researchers whose publications have appeared in the most prestigious outlets in the profession.
 The faculty are also highly devoted to graduate training and undergraduate education and can boast of numerous teaching awards.
 They offer research and teaching in:

 The department also prides itself in the diversity and rigor with which their faculty and students ask questions that challenge all of us to think more clearly about politics, government, and citizenship.

 The Political Science department is nationally recognized in several areas of research, including international relations, environmental politics, political psychology, political economy and democratic theory, resulting in numerous prestigious publications, two fulbright scholars and a Professor of Distinction in the College of Arts and Sciences.

 Their diverse faculty include several who have joint affiliations with the Institute for Behavioral Science, as well as in the Women and Gender Studies and International Affairs departments, and in the College of Law.